 Yahoo!
-Shopping or BtoC transactions in Yahoo!
-Auctions send personal information provided by buyers directly to stores where buyers have made purchases.
+Shopping sends personal information provided by buyers directly to stores where buyers have made purchases.
 Accordingly, individual stores are the main repositories of personal information and take responsibility for controlling it.
 Moreover, to ensure that buyers' personal information is not disclosed to other individuals or entities, stores are given clear instructions on proper methods of information control and are strictly prohibited from using personal information for purposes other than the delivery of items or sales promotions.